 An approval referred to in section 176 shall be in writing and may be issued subject to such conditions as may be specified in the approval including a condition limiting the time for which the approval is valid.

-[Section 177 inserted by No. 59 of 1991 s.
+[Section 177 inserted: No. 59 of 1991 s.
 14.]

 178. Certificate of approval